Martin Baturina

-Martin Baturina (born 16 February 2003) is a Croatian professional footballer who plays as an attacking midfielder for Italian club Como and the Croatia national team.
+Martin Baturina (born 16 February 2003) is a professional footballer who plays as an attacking midfielder or left midfielder for club Como.
+Born in Switzerland, he plays for the Croatia national team.

 Club career

 Dinamo Zagreb

 Baturina made his debut for Dinamo Zagreb II on 14 February 2021, when Dinamo's second team lost to Bijelo Brdo 1–0.
 He made his debut for Dinamo Zagreb's first team on 16 May 2021 in the 2020–21 season, in which they defeated Gorica 3–0.
 He made his debut in the Croatian Football Cup on 22 September, when Dinamo defeated Orient 4–1.
 Eight days later, he made his debut in the UEFA Europa League against Genk, which Dinamo won 3–0.

 He scored his first goal for Dinamo on 5 March 2022 in a 3–0 victory over Šibenik.
 On the final matchday of the 2021–22 season, he scored a goal and provided an assist in a 3–1 win over Hajduk Split.
 On 6 September 2022, he debuted in the UEFA Champions League, in which Dinamo beat Chelsea 1–0.
 On 15 July 2023, he scored the only goal in the Super Cup match against Hajduk Split.